 There's more than just a whiff of inflation in the air, especially if you're standing outside a Hershey chocolate factory or shopping in a Walmart.

-Hershey Wednesday announced a nearly 10 percent price increase across its line of candy products to cover rising raw material costs, fuel and transportation.
+Hershey announced earlier this week a nearly 10 percent price increase across its line of candy products to cover rising raw material costs, fuel and transportation.

-Those rising costs are impacting many other manufacturers that rely on everything from diesel fuel to corn to cotton to copper and of course, cocoa.
+Those rising costs are affecting many other manufacturers that rely on everything from diesel fuel to corn to cotton to copper and of course, cocoa.

 Moody's Economy.com economist Mark Zandi said the idea that inflation is picking up may be actually more of a reality than economists are currently forecasting.
 He said he attended a meeting with consumer products companies officials this week, and he heard plenty.